DIY Seasonal Word Blocks – Free SVG Templates

 Apply stain

 Use a cutting machine to cut your stencils.
-If you’re using the free Wood Block Sign SVG Files (link in the supplies list above), the files have already been set up to the correct size for 2 x 4 boards.
+If you’re using the free Wood Block Sign SVG Files (link in the supplies list above).
+These files are set up to the correct size for 2 x 4 boards.
+Use stencil vinyl if you like, but I just used leftover vinyl that I had on hand.

 Cutting stencils for stackable diy farmhouse wood signs out of vinyl on a Cricut Maker.